Appealing an SSDI Denial for Mental Health Conditions

 Frequently Asked Questions

-What should I know about appealing an ssdi denial for mental health conditions?
+How do I appeal an SSDI denial for mental health conditions?

-TL;DR: Mental health SSDI denials happen because records show diagnosis without functional limitations.
-Win on appeal by getting a mental health RFC from a psychiatrist, maintaining consistent treatment, getting neuropsychological testing, and documenting how your condition limits concentration, social functioning, attendance, and stress tolerance.
-The "Paragraph B" criteria (understand/remember, interact, concentrate/persist, adapt/manage) are what the SSA evaluates.
+Mental health SSDI denials happen because records show diagnosis without functional limitations.
+Win on appeal by getting a mental health RFC from a psychiatrist, maintaining consistent treatment, getting neuropsychological testing, and documenting how your condition impacts your daily life.

 ClaimPath's Appeal Pack ($49) generates a mental health evidence checklist covering the Paragraph B criteria and RFC documentation needs.
 We help you identify gaps and build the case that the initial review missed.